garden-io/garden/docs/advanced/using-remote-sources.md

 Note that the URL must point to a specific branch, tag or commit hash.

-Use this when you want to import Garden modules from another repository.
-The repository can contain one or more modules along with their `garden.yml` config files.
+Use this when you want to import Garden actions from another repository.
+The repository can contain one or more actions along with their `garden.yml` config files.
 For example, this is the file tree for the remote `web-services` source:

 ```sh
 # From the root of the garden-example-remote-sources-web-services repository